-The only tool required for this procedure is a small soft cloth (if an optional AirPort Extreme Card is installed).
+The only tool required for this procedure is a small soft cloth.

 - Battery

 - Keyboard and RAM shield (but do not disconnect the keyboard cable)

 - AirPort Extreme Card

 - 1. Locate the installed memory card and brackets that secure the card on both sides. - 2.
 Carefully spread the brackets away from the notches in the card until the card releases on each side.